HenestrosaDev/ios-interview-questions/README.md

 		}
 	 	```

- 	5. **Color model**: Colors can be defined in multiple formats—RGB and HEX being common ones.
-This enum captures that concept, letting you work with either type while keeping them neatly organized.
-You might later add `.hsl(hue:saturation:lightness:)` or `.named(String)` for other cases.
+ 	5. **Color model**: Colors can be defined in multiple formats, with RGB and HEX being the most common.
+This enum encapsulates that concept, allowing us to work with either type while keeping them neatly organized.
+We may add `.hsl(hue:saturation:lightness:)` or `.named(String)` for other cases later on.

 		Using associated values like this is much cleaner than having a color model that stores all possible formats at once and requires complex logic to determine which one is in use.